www.scantips.com

 (the light meter computes this)

-The only purpose here is to just show there is a formula where ISO adjusts the scene luminance to match a proper exposure with the camera settings expressed as EV.
+This formula matches ISO and the scene luminance to the exposure of the camera settings expressed as EV.
 We don't have to know it, but it is how light meters work.
-Meter results show one of the setting combinations, or some meters can show the EV number too.
+The meter result shows one of the Equivalent EV setting combinations.
+Some meters can show the EV number.

-The formula in the second box above is how light meter design computes exposure settings.
-N² / t reflects the camera settings, which appropriate exposure matches to the LS / K values.
+The formula in the second box above is how light meter design computes EV to give exposure settings.
+N² / t reflects the camera settings, which are appropriate exposure matches for the LS / K values.
 The meter knows ISO and meters the light and computes EV for the settings to match it.
 ISO matches the reflected scene luminance to the camera exposure settings of shutter speed and aperture.

 For incident-light meters, N² / t = ES / C where